-This service area encompasses work programs that are designed to support and enhance local community development and revitalization efforts.
+This service area encompasses work programs that are designed to support and enhance local community development and economic and physical revitalization efforts.
 It is a combination of grants, technical assistance, design assistance and training initiatives that the Community Development Division provides to local partners to carry out revitalization and development activities in distressed areas of Virginia's communities and urban neighborhoods.
 Activities are targeted to distressed communities where needs are greatest.
 Training and technical assistance are targeted toward helping clients understand the resources available through this activity and learning how to effectively apply them to their own local situations.
-Specific programmatic efforts include the Virginia Enterprise Initiative, the Virginia Main Street Program, Community Capacity Building Program, Seed Grants, CDBG Program administration, ARC Program administration, and the Virginia Individual Development Accounts Program.
+Specific programmatic efforts include the Virginia Enterprise Initiative, the Virginia Main Street Program, capacity building technical assistance, CDBG Program administration, ARC Program administration, and the Virginia Individual Development Accounts Program, and the Neighborhood Stabilization Program.